OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Starter Motor & Alternator Repairs

 Starter motors get bench-tested for draw current and engagement.
-Alternators get checked for output voltage, ripple, and diode health under real load.
-If a rebuild makes sense, that's the route.
+Alternators get checked for output voltage, ripple and diode health under real load, not just a quick reading at idle.
+If a rebuild stacks up, that is the route.
 If the unit is past it, OEM-grade replacements go in.
-Either way, the charging system gets a full evaluation so one fix doesn't mask another problem.
+Either way the whole charging system gets evaluated, so one fix is not quietly hiding the next fault.

-• Starter motor diagnostics and rebuilds
+• Starter motor draw testing, engagement checks and rebuilds

-• Drive belt and connection inspection
+• Drive belt, pulley and connection inspection

 Alternator and starter motor being tested on bench